casdoor/casdoor-website/docs/provider/oauth/overview.md

 - **RedirectUrl**, Redirect address after authentication, fill in your application address, such as `https://forum.casbin.com/`
 - **Scope**, Permission granted to you by the user, such as basic profile, Email address and posts and others.
-- **ClientId/AppId**, **ClientKey/AppSecret**, This is the most important information, and it is what you need to get after you apply for a developer account, **can not share** the key/secret with anyone.
+- **ClientId/AppId**, **ClientKey/AppSecret**, This is the most important information, and it is what you need to get after you apply for a developer account.
+You **can not share** the key/secret with anyone.

 ## Add an OAuth provider